jjvenky/LO_letter/letter.md

 # Letter outline

 1. Overview of preprints
-    a.
-What is a preprint?
+    1. What is a preprint?
-    b.
-Major repositories
+    2. Major repositories
-    c.
-Are there different kinds? (e.g. biorXiv vs Biogeosciences Discussions)
+    3. Are there different kinds? (e.g. biorXiv vs Biogeosciences Discussions)
 2. Adoption of preprints in other fields
-    a.
-Physics/astronomy: a million preprints in arXiv
+    1. Physics/astronomy: a million preprints in arXiv
-    b.
-Biology
+    2. Biology/ecology
         1. ref to biorXiv
         2. NIH: adoption of preprints in proposals - see [this](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-17-050.html) recent NIH announcement
 2. Benefits of preprints
-    a.
-To scientific community
+    1. To scientific community
-    b.
-To ASLO (are there any?)
+    2. To ASLO (are there any?)
 4. Recommendations:
-    a.
-L&O should actively encourage authors to post preprints prior to L&O submission
+    1. L&O should actively encourage authors to post preprints prior to L&O submission
-    b.
-Any policy specifics?
+    2. Any policy specifics?
 "No manuscripts with a DOI" seems to be the current policy - what is a better policy?

 # Signatures